-Mr. So Cheuk Wah Benton (蘇卓華), aged 46, is an executive Director and the general sales manager of the outside sales department of our Group.
+Mr. So Cheuk Wah Benton (蘇卓華), aged 47, is an executive Director and the general sales manager of the outside sales department of our Group.
 Mr. So was appointed as an executive Director on 15 March 2016.
 He is responsible for overseeing and managing the sales team of our Group with respect to our clients in the public sector.

 Mr. So joined our Group in September 2004.
 Mr. So graduated from the Hong Kong Technical Colleges with a Higher Diploma in Electronic Engineering in June 1997.
-Mr. So has over 19 years of experience in the IT industry.
+Mr. So has over 20 years of experience in the IT industry.
 Previously he held various positions in IBM and a number of IT products resellers in Hong Kong before he joined our Group.

-Mr. Chu Siu Sum Alex (朱兆深), aged 59, was appointed as a non-executive Director on 15 March 2016.
+Mr. Chu Siu Sum Alex (朱兆深), aged 60, was appointed as a non-executive Director on 15 March 2016.
 He is responsible for providing market and industry knowledge in assisting the strategic planning of our Group.
 Previously Mr. Chu had been a director of our operating subsidiaries, Expert HK and Expert Macau.
-He is one of our Controlling Shareholders.
+He is a member of both our nomination committee and remuneration committee and is one of our Controlling Shareholders.